jialinyi94/mit-6.006-notes/docs/source/sort/balanced_binary_tree.rst

 Every node in the left subtree of node <X> comes *before* <X> in the traversal order; and every node in the right subtree of node <X> comes *after* <X> in the traversal order.

-.. admonition:: You Should Know
+.. note:: You Should Know
     The time complexity is O(n) where n is the number of nodes in the tree

 .. code-block:: python